StaceyCarter/vet_calc/readme.md

 ### Save other vet's preferred drug doses

 [![Image from Gyazo](https://i.gyazo.com/53b01d98daf4a21202b6795a4c9aeedd.gif)](https://gyazo.com/53b01d98daf4a21202b6795a4c9aeedd)

+### User permissions
+Vets and nurses have distinct accounts.
+Veterinarians can utilize all features of the app.
+While nurses arae unable to set their own preferred doses, they can save preferred doses from the vets they work with.
+In the future I plan to build out this feature into special, vet-nurse connections where nurses can set who they are working with on a shift, and automatically get shown that vet's preferred doses.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.